Hemalatha Lavanam: Work on Jogini

 Hemalatha and Lavanam worked on upliftment and eradication of Joginis in Nizamabad district through Samskar.
 Her work made the Chief Minister of Andhra Pradesh N. T. Rama Rao Government enact legislation in 1988 to eradicate the Jogini system, Kumud Ben Joshi, C. Rangarajan as Governor of Andhra pradesh oversaw the marriages for joginis in Rajbhavan, Hyderabad.
-Samskar founded Chelli Nilyam Sister's Home in verni of Nizamabad district.
+Samskar founded Chelli Nilyam Sister's Home in varni of Nizamabad district.

 Joshua Foundation

 The Joshua Foundation instituted the Joshua Sahitya Puraskaram, a national award for poets of any language who had enriched Indian literature with human values.
 The rationale was to promote national integration and encourage purposeful poetry.

 Awards and recognition

 Hemalatha received her doctorate in social work from Potti Sreeramulu Telugu University in Hyderabad.
 The National Book Trust of India published a biography of her in the National Biography series, written by Vakulabharanam Lalitha and Kompalli Sundar.
 K. Viyanna Rao, the Vice-Chancellor of Acharya Nagarjuna University, released the book and presented the first copy to her husband, Lavanam.

 In 2003 she received a Red and White Bravery Award from Surjit Singh Barnala, the Governor of Andhra Pradesh, for her contribution to the field of social work.